thoas/go-funk/README.rst

 funk.Reverse
 ............

-Transforms an array the first element will become the last, the second element will become the second to last, etc.
+Transforms an array such that the first element will become the last, the second element will become the second to last, etc.

 .. code-block:: go